-In the Class 3 areas, except for the roof, each beta surface activity measurement is below the average guideline level or $DCGL_W$ .
-Therefore, statistical testing of the data is not required to demonstrate compliance with the guidelines.
+In the Class 3 area, except for the roof, all of the beta surface activity measurements are below the average guideline level or $DCGL_W$ .
+Therefore, statistical testing of data is not required to demonstrate compliance with the guidelines.

-The data set for the roof included one direct measurement result of 1,601 dpm/100 cm $^2$ .
-This value is above the average DCGL ${\rm W}$ of 1,000 dpm/100 cm $^2$ , but is less than the maximum allowable level of 5,000 dpm/100 cm $^2$ .
-The average for the roof measurements is approximately 500 dpm/100 cm $^2$ , also well below the average DCGL ${\rm W}$ of 1,000 dpm/100 cm $^2$ .
+This value is above the average DCGLW of 1,000 dpm/100 cm, but is less than the maximum allowable level of 5,000 dpm/100 cm.
+The average for the roof measurements is approximately 500 dpm/100 cm - also well below the average DCGLW of 1,000 dpm/100 cm.
 Reference area measurements were not performed for roof surfaces, and, therefore, these data cannot be tested using the WRS test.
 However, based on the general conformance of the activity levels with the guidelines, the isolated nature of the area of elevated activity, and the likelihood that the elevated activity is associated with naturally occurring material in the recently applied roofing, the roof is considered to satisfy release criteria.

-The dose equivalent measurements in the Class 3 area are slightly higher than those in the reference area, but these data pass the WRS test, if the DCGL ${\rm w}$ is set to 2 $\mu$ R/hr.
+The dose equivalent measurements in the Class 3 area are slightly higher than those in the reference area, but these data pass the WRS test, if the DCGLw is set to 2 $\mu$ R/hr.
 Based on the negative scanning results, this difference between the Class 2 survey area and the reference area can not be attributed to the presence of residual uranium.
 It does suggest that the range of values in the Building 10 reference area may not be representative of the true range of dose equivalent values throughout other portions of the facility.
 Fluctuations of this small increment (2 $\mu$ rem/hr) are well within those observed in natural background.